Bilall2003/portfolio_redirect/README.md

 This repository is created only for hosting a redirect page to my main portfolio website built with Streamlit.
 It helps LinkedIn and other platforms properly preview and redirect users to my live portfolio.

-for link access main portfolio repo
+for link, access main portfolio repo